Girish-GAP/Angular/InterComponentCommunication/ChildToParent/README.md

 ### [For example](https://github.com/Girish-GAP/Angular/blob/main/InterComponentCommunication/ChildToParent/app/app.component.html)
     <app-child (Myevent) = "Data = $event"></app-child>

-We are listning to Myevent and whatever we are listning we are stoaring in Data attribute.
+We are listning to Myevent and whatever we are listning we are stoaring it in Data attribute.